Honestpuck/scriptorium/README.md

 The basic structure is `scriptorium <command>` some with required parameters and command options.

-_Note for testers: At the moment this is fairly well tested.
-I'm not quite using it in production, YMMV._
+_Note for testers: At the moment this is fairly well tested, apart from `verify`._
+_`verify --quick` is working but not the rest of `verify`.
+I'm not quite using this script in production, YMMV._

 ## Commands